subhamX/train-ticketing/README.md

 `GET trains/list` → shows a list of all available trains; Public View

-`GET trains/info/:id` → shows train information, and all bookings available; Public View [TO UPDATE]
+`GET trains/info/:id` → shows train information, and all bookings available; Public View

 `GET /trains/current/active` → Shows all trains which are active booking phase; Public View